Scramjet911/Blog/_posts/2022-09-10-hackathon.md

 ### Post notes
-* there are other lighter alternatives for sentiment analysis like MobileBert (90mb), it is easy to replace the model if needed.
+* There are other lighter alternatives for sentiment analysis like MobileBert (90mb), it is easy to replace the model if needed.
-* similarly Detoxify also has lightweight models like `original-small` etc, which can be changed as well
+* Detoxify also has lightweight models like `original-small` etc, which can be changed as well
-* running both models at once might hit the RAM limits on hosted machines
+* Running both models at once might hit the RAM limits on hosted machines